-- 1 Turn off the computer and peripherals, disconnect them from their electrical outlets, wait at least 5 seconds, and then remove the computer cover. - 2 Prepare the expansion card for installation. - See the documentation that came with the expansion card for information on configuring the card, making internal connections, or otherwise customizing it for your system. - 3 If you have a mini tower chassis and you are installing an AGP card, remove the AGP card brace.
+- 1. Turn off the computer and peripherals, disconnect them from their electrical outlets, wait at least 5 seconds, and then remove the computer cover. - 2.
+Lay the computer on its right side. - 3.
+Prepare the expansion card for installation.

+See the documentation that came with the expansion card for information on configuring the card, making internal connections, or otherwise customizing it for your system.

-Remove the screw that secures the expansion-slot filler bracket to the chassis, and remove the bracket from the chassis (see the following figure).
+- 4. If you are installing an AGP card, remove the AGP card brace. - 5.
+Remove the screw that secures the expansion slot filler bracket to the chassis, and remove the bracket from the chassis (see the following figure).